Deep Dive – Climate Change Series

 Portland’s master plan emphasizes design excellence and architectural compatibility with its historic human-scale environment.
 It’s understood in Portland that the cohesive nature of development and the sense of place it produces provide significant economic benefits.
 As described in Part 2, the community vision expressed in the master plan does not refer to a high-rise future.
 With this in mind, One Climate Future is silent about a problem that Portland has, to date, not created.

-As mentioned earlier, Halifax’s master plan calls for much of the urban core leveled and replaced by mid- and high-rise buildings.
-In response to population pressures brought on by mass immigration, the municipality has subsequently rezoned additional sections for 20 and 30-story towers.
-In Part 5 I’ll show evidence of this and say more about claims Halifax makes about their “net zero” future regardless of what all research says to the contrary.
+As mentioned earlier, Halifax’s master plan calls for much of the historic urban core to be leveled and replaced by mid- and high-rise buildings.
+In response to population pressures brought on by mass immigration, the municipality has subsequently rezoned additional sections of the city for 20 and 30-story towers.
+In Part 5 we’ll take a look at this development and the claims Halifax makes about its “net zero” future in light of what all research says to the contrary.

-No amount of virtue signaling by Nova Scotia’s politicians can obscure the reality.
-You simply cannot double your population, embarking a high rise building spree, and call yourself a green climate friendly place to live.
+No amount of virtue signaling in Nova Scotia via its climate action plan can obscure reality.
+You cannot demolish your historic city, aim to double your population, embark on a high-rise building spree, steadily expand the reach of auto-dependency, and then call yourself a green, climate-friendly place to live.

 Up Next: Part 4 compares the development practices of Halifax and Portland to illustrate how it’s possible to make a mockery of climate goals with the widespread demolition of existing human-scale development.
-Previously: Part 2 looked at how culture shapes climate rhetoric and reality, comparing Halifax, Nova Scotia with its comparable American neighbor, Portland, Maine.
+Previously: Part 2 looked at how culture shapes climate rhetoric and reality.